Stop Guessing.

 The most common are iron deficiency (1.27 billion), Vitamin D deficiency (~1 billion), and iodine deficiency (672 million)

-Drug-nutrient interactions are a major underrecognised cause, metformin depletes B12, PPIs deplete magnesium, loop diuretics deplete potassium
+Drug-nutrient interactions are a major underrecognized cause; metformin depletes B12, PPIs deplete magnesium, and loop diuretics deplete potassium.

 A normal blood count does NOT rule out deficiency.
 Ferritin, serum B12, 25(OH)D, and magnesium must be checked separately.